quicksilver-zone/quicksilver/x/interchainstaking/spec/README.md

-The Aggregate Intent is calculated epochly, based upon the Signaled Intent from each user, and the weight given to that intent based upon the assets the user holds (this information is drawn from the Claimsmanager module).
-This aggregate itnent is used as a target, for the protocol to use when determining where to allocate assets during delegation, rebalance and undelegation processes.
+The Aggregate Intent is calculated epochly, based upon the Signaled Intent from each user, and the weight given to that intent based upon the assets the user holds (this information is drawn from the `claimsmanager` module).
+This aggregate intent is used as a target, for the protocol to use when determining where to allocate assets during delegation, rebalance and undelegation processes.

 ### Interchain Accounts